replicatedhq/kURL/design/proxy.md

 IP addresses may be in CIDR notation.
 The default set of no proxy addresses is the private IP of the current machine, the pod CIDR, and the service CIDR.
 Any other addresses specified in this field will be added to the default set to construct the NO_PROXY environment variable.
+The join script must accept the flag `additional-no-proxy-addresses` so that the service and pod CIDRs can be included in Docker's proxy configuration on the remote node.

 ### Docker add-on